roblebob/ud801_ClassicalMusicQuiz/README.md

 ## Customizing ExoPlayer UI

 We chose to use __SimpleExoPlayerView__ because of its simplicity.
-It can be hooked up to ___ExoPlayer___ with a single line of code and greatly simplifies the UI portion of a media application since we don't have to code anything ourselves.
+It can be hooked up to _ExoPlayer_ with a single line of code and greatly simplifies the UI portion of a media application since we don't have to code anything ourselves.
 However, such simplicity usually comes at the cost of customization: you might think that we are stuck with the provided UI since it comes ready out of the box.
-Not so with ___ExoPlayer___!
+Not so with _ExoPlayer_!

-___ExoPlayer___ comes with two notable out of the box UI elements:
+_ExoPlayer_ comes with two notable out of the box UI elements:

-- __PlaybackControlView__ is a view for controlling ExoPlayer instances.
+- __PlaybackControlView__ is a view for controlling _ExoPlayer_ instances.
     It displays standard playback controls including a play/pause button, fast-forward and rewind buttons, and a seek bar.

-- __SimpleExoPlayerView__ is a high level view for SimpleExoPlayer media playbacks.
+- __SimpleExoPlayerView__ is a high level view for _SimpleExoPlayer_ media playbacks.
-    It displays video (or album art in our case) and displays playback controls using a PlaybackControlView.
+    It displays video (or album art in our case) and displays playback controls using a __PlaybackControlView__.

-These ___ExoPlayer___ UI components were created with customization in mind, in the following ways:
+These _ExoPlayer_ UI components were created with customization in mind, in the following ways: